The superpower vision

 See Australia is supplying equipment and solutions on this site.

-Australia has made some progress towards renewable transport.
+Australia has made progress towards renewable transport.

 See several brief pitches for renewable transport on this site.